mwzig/virtual-pet/README.md

    - If you give food or water to Lucy, it resets her hunger and thirst levels to 0.
    She will never overeat!
-   - However, because of the passage of time (the tick() method), those levels are quickly incremented by 5 and show up as 5 rather than 0 immediately after feeding or watering.
+   - However, because of the passage of time (the tick() method), those levels are quickly incremented by 5, thus they show up as 5 rather than 0 immediately after feeding or watering.

    If you take Lucy for a walk or play ball with her, her activity level resets to 75 if it